UppsalaGenomeCenter/InSiDeR/README.md

 InSiDeR (Integration Site DetectoR) is a program designed for detecting integration sites from hybridization based capture of viral sequences.

+Here we present InSiDeR (Integration Site DetectoR), a program designed for detecting integration sites from hybridization based capture of viral sequences.
+Our algorithm makes it possible to detect integration sites throughout the entire genome, with high sensitivity and specificity, by a rapid processing of single-end read alignments to the host genome.
+The method can be applied to any viruses for which the reference sequence has been established, and also to other types of transposable DNA elements.

-Check out Wiki to learn how to run InSiDeR.
+Check out Wiki to learn how to run InSiDeR!